gina-noel/IT115-GitHub-Web-Page/README.md

 ##  Work Log
 ### Newest entries added at the top.

+* 11/4 (Christine) Created new branch and pull request to updated html to add color theory and font type (30 min).
 * 11/4/2021 (Gina) Added more collaborators, added the readme file to the project, formated the document and added wireframe image to it, commented on pull requests (40 min)
 * 11/3/2021 (Devon) Added more styling to the styles.css.
 This includes the backgrounds, padding and text decoration.
 (35 min)
 * 11/3/2021 (Devon) Added css consistent with wireframe, created divisions inside the index.html file for ease of access to elements, changed reference links into buttons.
 (30 min)